alekseevgeorgy/airbnb-demo-frontend/README.md

 # airbnb-demo-frontend
-Airbnb website for educational purposes.
+Copy of airbnb website for educational purposes.